 - Reform subsidy systems to support higher welfare farmers

 - Ban the routine preventative use of antibiotics that props up cruel factory farming

 - Introduce mandatory method of production labelling for all UK meat and dairy products

 - Introduce a UK law that recognises that animals can suffer and feel pain

 What are the parties saying?

-We are neutral in party politics, but committed to keeping supporters informed about what each party has promised for animal welfare, so that you can, if you wish, take this into account when deciding how to vote.
+We are neutral in party politics, but committed to keeping supporters informed about what each party has promised for animal welfare – the manifesto sets out the commitment of each party until the next election is called.

-We have analysed the manifestos so far published in full, and you can find our detailed assessments below (in alphabetical order by party name).
-We will update it when additional manifestos are published.
+We have analysed the manifestos, and you can find our detailed assessments below (in alphabetical order by party name).
 We have not taken into account any past statements which have not made it into the manifestos and associated documents.

 In addition to these parties, the policies of the Scottish, Welsh and Northern Irish Parties are discussed in a separate section below.